-UAPP 211/HLPR 211: Provides an overview of public health by addressing the history; epidemiological principles; social and behavioral factors; and environmental, political, and medical care issues concerning public health practice.
+UAPP 211/HLPR 211, Introduction to Public Health Provides an overview of public health by addressing the history; epidemiological principles; social and behavioral factors; and environmental, political, and medical care issues concerning public health practice.
 Explores the practicality of public health as it is portrayed through current events, case studies, and guest speakers.

 Seattle University, Albers School of Business & Economics